Proximus and Orange agree to share network infrastructure

 Friday, 12 July 2019

-Mobile providers Proximus and Orange announced they will merge their mobile networks to prepare for the rise of 5G.
-Credit: Belga
+Mobile providers Proximus and Mobile Vikings announced they will merge Credit: Belga

 Telecommunications companies Orange and Proximus are to create a joint venture allowing them to share mobile network infrastructure, including GSM masts.

 The two companies have agreed a term sheet – a paper setting out the terms and conditions of an agreement before the conclusion of a final agreement.

 On the one hand, the sharing agreement will save both companies money on the duplication of infrastructure.
 At the same time, they argue, the arrangement will bring benefits for society and the environment.
 Customers will benefit from better coverage, especially indoors, and a faster arrival for the next generation 5G mobile coverage.

 The sharing, the companies told Trends magazine, “will cause less visual damage and reduce the consumption of energy by about 20%, which is equivalent to the consumption on mobile of about 10,000 families”.

 The two companies stressed that they would continue to offer tough competition for each other in the market of products and services.

 But Philippe De Backer, federal minister for telecommunications, questioned that promise, pointing out that less competition leads to lower investment and higher prices.

 “The costs for installing such a network can certainly go down, and that could be good news for the consumer if investment quickly follows, and if the lower costs find their way into the bills received by customers and businesses,” he writes on his personal website.
 “But when operators succeed in cutting costs and reducing competition, that may be great news for shareholders, but it’s bad news for consumers.”